Tanks

 The Royal Scots Dragoon Guards

 This is Scotland's senior regiment.
 Formed in 1971, it has served in several campaigns, including the recent conflict in Afghanistan.
-It currently operates in an armoured reconnaissance role.
+It currently operates in a light cavalry reconnaissance role.

 Cap badge, 3rd Carabiniers (Prince of Wales’s Dragoon Guards), c1963